Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 Artificial Intelligence is a hot theme in 2023, again<sup>😾</sup>.
 You can't dodge - in my city "AI" and "ChatGPT" saturate the program of the summer digital festival (every other lecture names them).

-Its pace must be that giant that some scientists, prominent software engineers, and tech leads [search for a break pedal](https://futureoflife.org/open-letter/pause-giant-ai-experiments/).
-Besides scaring and common other up-to-date visions divide into:
+Its pace must be that giant that some scientists, prominent software engineers, and tech leads [search for an emergency break](https://futureoflife.org/open-letter/pause-giant-ai-experiments/).
+Other up-to-date visions (besides too common) can be grouped by:

 <details>
 <summary><ins>&nbsp;Impressive and inspiring&nbsp;</ins></summary>